mika-long/vis-decode/vis-decode/assets/help.md

 # Help

-To ask for help, please contact the original authors at ...
+To ask for help, please contact Sheng Long at shenglong\[at\]u.northwestern.edu.